Minicoy: Demographics

-Transport
+The majority of the population are Sunni Muslims of the S̲h̲āfiʿī school.

+Transportation

+Sea

 MV Corals, MV Lagoons, MV Amindivi, MV Arabian Sea, MV Bharat Seema, MV Dweep Setu, MV Kavaratti, MV Lakshadweep Sea and MV Minicoy are the important passenger ships connecting Lakshadweep with Kerala.
 The passage takes between 14 and 20 hours.

-Agatti Airport is the only civilian airport in Lakshadweep.
-Helicopter transfer is available from Agatti to Kavaratti throughout the year.
-The flight from Cochin to Agatti takes approximately one hour thirty minutes.
-Flights operate six days a week.
-The Government of India is planning to develop an airport at Minicoy Island to boost tourism and promote tuna fishing industry for improving livelihoods in Lakshadweep.

 The Lakshadweep authorities are seeking an opportunity to invest in Port City of Kerala Kollam.
 They are ready to invest in a passenger terminal with dormitory facilities and an office to guide the people of Minicoy reaching Kollam Port.
 Traditionally, Lakshadweep's connections with the mainland have been through Kollam, Kochi and Beypore ports.
 But Minicoy, a small atoll at the southernmost end of the archipelago, is closer to Kollam than to either Kochi or Beypore.

+Air

+Agatti Airport is the only civilian airport in Lakshadweep.
+Helicopter transfer is available from Agatti to Minicoy throughout the year.
+The flight from Cochin to Agatti takes approximately one hour thirty minutes.
+Flights operate six days a week.

+On 18 July 2024, the Government of India had cleared the proposal to develop an airport at Minicoy Island as a tri-service military base with a civilian air enclave.
+The airbase will be capable of operating fighter jets, long-range UAVs and military transport aircraft along with commercial flights.
+The airbase will be located near the recently commissioned naval base, INS Jatayu.
+The project is led by the Indian Air Force and will be used by all the branches of the Armed Forces and the Indian Coast Guard.